fabric8io/fabric8/docs/faqGeneral.md

 to configure deployment of the managed application.
 More detailed configuration (like properties or YAML files) can be added to the file system of the application's Docker image.

+#### Is Git repository still used to store the applications' configuration?

+Applications' configuration isn't stored in Git repository as it used to be in Fabric8 v1.
+As Fabric8 v2 doesn't use profiles (but app templates instead), the Git repository is not needed anymore.
+You can just store application's configuration (app file) in the Maven project and use the [Fabric8 Maven plugin to start](http://fabric8.io/v2/mavenPlugin.html#running) the application in Kubernetes without keeping the configuration in any central repository (like Git).

+However keeping app files in Git for easier configuration management can be useful.
+That's why Hawt.io provides this functionality for you.
+You can push your configuration to the Hawt.io Git repository via [fabric8:deploy](http://fabric8.io/v2/mavenPlugin.html#deploying) Maven goal.
+Fabric8 uses [App Zip](http://fabric8.io/v2/appzip.html) packaging format to distribute the configuration between the various environments.

 #### Is Fabric8 server required to provision applications?

 No, not anymore.
 Starting from Fabric8 v2 Kubernetes is responsible for providing the runtime registry for the